iotaledger/hornet/docs/getting_started/using_docker.md

 ### Stopping Hornet

-You can stop an existing hornet container by running:
+You can stop an existing Hornet container by running:

 ```bash
 docker stop -t 200 hornet